LookaApp/white-label/docs/pricing.md

 <div class="code-example" markdown="1">

-## If you’re looking to add a logo generator in your app or service
+## If you’re looking to add a logo generator within your app or service...

+These plans might be right for you if you're a design agency, small business service provider, or provide any type of design service to clients.

 ### Billed annually *(save 40%)*